grafbase/grafbase/cli/npm/cli/README.md

-    completions  Output completions for the chosen shell to use, write the output to the appropriate location for your shell init         Sets up the current or a new project for Grafbase login        Log in to your Grafbase account logout       Logs out of your Grafbase account create       Set up and deploy a new project deploy       Deploy your project
+    completions  Output completions for the chosen shell to use, write the output to the appropriate location for your shell init         Sets up the current or a new project for Grafbase login        Log in to your Grafbase account logout       Logout of your Grafbase account
+    create       Set up and deploy a new project deploy       Deploy your project
     link         Connect a local project to a remote project